 The Foundation for Surgical Technology awards need-based and academic merit scholarships specifically for students who are pursuing a surgical technology career and who are enrolled in a CAAHEP-accredited degree program.

 Although much of a surgical technologist’s job is learned through hands-on experience, the fundamental medical knowledge about anatomy, physiology, medical terminology, pharmacology, and surgical procedures comes primarily from academic study.

 Many surgical tech schools offer supervised clinical internships as part of their program, which can help build up your resume, but some hospitals also offer unpaid internships that provide valuable work experience and can translate into college credits.

 - Pass the National Certification Exam:

-After earning a degree in surgical technology, most graduates choose to take the comprehensive exam offered by the NBSTSA for national certification. certification can help you advance, and be considered for potential salary increases.
+After earning a degree in surgical technology, most graduates choose to take the comprehensive exam offered by the NBSTSA for national certification.
+Certification may help you advance, and may help you be considered for potential salary increases.